Laragear/Rut/README.md

 The file gets published into the `.stubs` folder of your project.
 You should point your [PhpStorm to these stubs](https://www.jetbrains.com/help/phpstorm/php.html#advanced-settings-area).

+## Laravel Octane compatibility

+- There are no singletons using a stale application instance.
+- There are no singletons using a stale config instance.
+- There are no singletons using a stale request instance.
+- `Rut` static properties are only written once at boot time from config.

+There should be no problems using this package with Laravel Octane.

 ## Security

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.